 How much is a jumbo loan?

-So, what amount is considered a jumbo loan?
+So, what amount is a jumbo loan?
 The answer depends on where the home is located.

-The FHFA updates the conforming loan limits each year and publishes a list of the maximum loan limits in each county.
+The FHFA publishes a list of the maximum loan limits in each county.
 Loans exceeding these limits are jumbo loans.
+What qualifies as a jumbo loan changes from year to year, with the limits based on the FHFA’s annual report on house price indexes.

-The conforming loan limit for single-family homes in most parts of the United States is $647,200 in 2022.
-The limit is $970,800 in high-cost counties, as well as in Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
+The 2023 conforming loan limit for single-family homes in most parts of the United States is $726,200.
+The limit is $1,089,300 in high-cost counties, as well as in Alaska, Hawaii, Guam, and the U.S. Virgin Islands.

-While most jumbo loans are for amounts between $1 million and $2 million, there’s no maximum.
+While most jumbo loans are for amounts over the conforming limit and usually up to $2 million, there’s no real maximum.
 How much you can borrow ultimately depends on the lender.

 Qualifying For a Jumbo Loan